sync667/UseTS-AdminBOT/README.md

 - Channels names restrictions.
 - Bot help menu.
 - Better scripts settings reloading handling.
+- Script full page for management and settings.

 (soon*) because of waiting for new functions in next Sinusbot version